isomorphic-software/smartclient-docs/classes/FormulaBuilder.md

 ## Attr: FormulaBuilder.saveAddAnotherButton

 ### Description
-Button to Save the formula, by generating its function, testing it and firing formulaBuilder.fireOnClose, and then start editing another, new one.
+Button to Save the formula, by generating it's function, testing it and firing formulaBuilder.fireOnClose, and then start editing another, new one.

 ### Groups